 Program Description

-The Title IV-E Program provides professional educations and monetary assistance to undergraduate and graduate social work students who intend to pursue or continue a career in the field of public child welfare.
+The Title IV-E Program provides professional education and monetary assistance to undergraduate and graduate social work students who intend to pursue or continue a career in public child welfare.

-All students interested in pursuing a career in public child welfare enrolled in the following School of Social Work programs.
+All students interested in pursuing a career in public child welfare are students in the following School of Social Work programs.

 - BASW Program